Gui-JVale/cs-core/docs/software-architecture/quality-attributes/modifiability.md

 Study shows again and again that most of the cost of development happens after initial deployment, that means that designing a modifiable system can lead to a lot of cost reduction.
 However, as each system is unique, the architect must weigh the cost of making a system modifiable vs having a not so modifiable system.

-**Modifiability is can be summarized by the cost and risk involved in making a change in the system**.
+**Modifiability can be summarized by the cost and risk involved in making a change in the system**.

 To design for modifiability, an architect must know the following things about the system: